gamell/markpress/examples/vertical.md

 This presentation was generated with the following command:

-`$ markpress -i vertical.md -o html/vertical.html -a -l vertical`
+`$ markpress vertical.md html/vertical.html -a -l vertical`